Cat Nutrition Guide: What Cats Need to Eat

 1) Why Cats Are Obligate Carnivores

 Cats are built for meat.
 Their digestive enzymes, shorter gut, and specific amino-acid requirements reflect this.
-Two details matter for everyday feeding choices: taurine and arginine must be present daily and in each meal; and cats use protein for energy more readily than dogs, so low-protein diets can lead to muscle loss even when calories look “okay.”
+Two details matter for everyday feeding choices: taurine and arginine must be present daily, and cats use protein for energy more readily than dogs.
+That means low-protein diets can lead to muscle loss even when calories look “okay.”

-• Protein (from named animal sources): chicken, turkey, beef, salmon.
-Adequate, high-quality protein preserves lean muscle and immunity.
+• Protein from named animal sources: chicken, turkey, beef, salmon, or other clearly named animal proteins help preserve lean muscle and support immunity.

-• Fat: dense energy and carrier for fat-soluble vitamins; supports skin/coat.
-Indoor cats often need moderate—not high—fat to avoid excess calories.
+• Fat: dense energy and a carrier for fat-soluble vitamins.
+Indoor cats often need moderate fat, not high fat, to avoid excess calories.

-• Taurine & Arginine: truly essential daily; complete diets add taurine for safety.
+• Taurine and arginine: truly essential daily.
+Complete diets add taurine for safety.

-• Arachidonic acid: a fatty acid cats don’t synthesize well; supplied by animal fats.
+• Arachidonic acid: a fatty acid cats do not synthesize well, supplied by animal fats.

-• Vitamins A & D: cats don’t efficiently convert plant precursors or synthesize enough from sunlight; diets must provide these preformed vitamins.
+• Vitamins A and D: cats do not efficiently convert plant precursors or synthesize enough from sunlight, so diets must provide these preformed vitamins.

-• B-vitamins & minerals: thiamine, niacin, B6, B12; calcium, phosphorus, potassium, magnesium, zinc, iron—in the right balance.
+• B-vitamins and minerals: thiamine, niacin, B6, B12, calcium, phosphorus, potassium, magnesium, zinc, and iron — all in the right balance.

 5) Quick Dry-Matter Comparison